Abyssal Geography

 Today, we are held to live in the Anthropocene, bringing to an end binary imaginaries, such as the separation between Human and Nature, and with them Western modernist assumptions of progress, linear casuality and human exceptionalism.
 Much Western critical theory, from new or vital materalism to post- and more-than-human thinking, unsurprisingly reflects this internal crisis of faith in Eurocentric or Enlightenment modernity and modern reasoning.

-As the ‘Abyssal Geography’ project develops, we will be expanding the ‘Anthropocene Islands’ project, including new workshops, study groups and sessions at conferences.
+Thus, we are expanding the ‘Anthropocene Islands’ project, including new workshops, study groups and sessions at conferences.
 Readings will also feed into the monthly Anthropocene Islands reading group.

 If you are interested in being involved please contact Jonathan.Pugh@ncl.ac.uk and/or d.chandler@westminster.ac.uk